High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: High-Probability Complexity Bounds

-\begin{remark} We discuss the insights behind the above lemma.
-3pt $\bullet$ In Lemma \ref{lemma: count_iter} (a), we demonstrate that among the first $T$ iterations, the number of iterations that are large and sufficient (i.e., $\Lambda_k\Theta_k =1$) is no less that the number of iterations that are large and insufficient (i.e., $\Lambda_k(1-\Theta_k)=1$), subtracted by a constant $ \log_\gamma (\Delta_0/\hat{\Delta}')$.
+$\bullet$ In Lemma \ref{lemma: count_iter} (a), we demonstrate that among the first $T$ iterations, the number of iterations that are large and sufficient (i.e., $\Lambda_k\Theta_k =1$) is no less that the number of iterations that are large and insufficient (i.e., $\Lambda_k(1-\Theta_k)=1$), subtracted by a constant $ \log_\gamma (\Delta_0/\hat{\Delta}')$.
 This conclusion is intuitive: when an iteration is large, its trust-region radius is lower bounded by a constant $\hat{\Delta}'$.
-Thus, to maintain this lower bound, among all large iterations, the number of sufficient iterations (in~which the radius increases) must be no less than the number of insufficient iterations (in which the radius decreases), except for a constant $ \log_\gamma (\Delta_0/\hat{\Delta}')$ representing the smallest number~of~iterations~to~reduce the radius from $\Delta_0$ to $\hat{\Delta}'$.
+Thus, to maintain this lower bound, among all large iterations, the number of sufficient iterations (in which the radius increases) must be no less than the number of insufficient iterations (in which the radius decreases), except for a constant $ \log_\gamma (\Delta_0/\hat{\Delta}')$ representing the smallest number of iterations to reduce the radius from $\Delta_0$ to $\hat{\Delta}'$.